human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 - public presentations
 - prototyping a complete, prefabricated darkroom

-Development ended this autumn when I saw three things:
+Development ended this autumn when I saw:

-- the last pieces of the method
+1. the last pieces of the method
     - air filtration
     - bed design
     - the infinite nature of the self (thanks to George Kavassilas).
 It shows that we have the access we need now to the deep self we will completely recover in darkness
-- the method as a whole
+2. the method as a whole
     - importance of and high standards necessary for all pieces.
 I tried for years to get by on quick, cheap solutions.
 That was fine for experiments.
 But for full application, everything needs serious attention.
     - how they all work together.
 The main elements are:
         - darkroom
         - retreatant
         - support
-- the place of method in the world
+3. the place of method in the world
     - humanity has huge potential
         - the hygienic use of darkness has political implications.
 By recovering wholeness, we recover personal power, the basis of freedom.
         - in darkness, we can pull ourselves together to deal with huge changes predicted for Earth in the near future